mseminatore/TeslaJS/README.md

     -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server (e.g. http://127.0.0.1:3000)

+## openTrunk.js

+This sample sends the command to open or close the trunk or frunk.
+On current model vehicles only the trunk can currently be closed.

+Usage:

+    node openTrunk.js [options] trunk|frunk

+	Options:

+    -h, --help               output usage information
+	-u, --username [string]  username (needed only if token not cached) -p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server (e.g. http://127.0.0.1:3000)

 ## remoteStart.js

 This sample enables remotely starting the vehicle without a key fob present.
 Note that the **password** parameter is **required** in this sample.

 Usage: